efugier/Coding-interview/README.md

 Coding interview reference
 ===
 This repo contains:
-* A coding interview cheat-sheet providing the main ideas and methid, as well as complexity and data structure fundamentals.
+* A coding interview cheat-sheet providing the main ideas and method, as well as complexity and data structure fundamentals.
 * Some code solving some common interview question (intended for personnal use but you can have a look).

 Checkout the cheat-sheet **[here](https://EFugier.github.io/Coding-interview)**.